sunknudsen/privacy-guides/how-to-backup-and-encrypt-data-privately-and-securely-using-rsync-and-veracrypt-on-macos/README.md

 [![How to backup and encrypt data privately and securely using rsync and VeraCrypt on macOS - YouTube](how-to-backup-and-encrypt-data-privately-and-securely-using-rsync-and-veracrypt-on-macos.png)](https://www.youtube.com/watch?v=1cz_ViFB6eE "How to backup and encrypt data privately and securely using rsync and VeraCrypt on macOS - YouTube")

-> Heads up: when using storage devices with wear-leveling (most flash storage devices), it is not possible to securely change password once it has been set (see [Wear-Leveling](https://www.veracrypt.fr/en/Wear-Leveling.html)).
+> Heads-up: when using storage devices with wear-leveling (most flash storage devices), it is not possible to securely change password once it has been set (see [Wear-Leveling](https://www.veracrypt.fr/en/Wear-Leveling.html)).

 ## Requirements